TatsuyaXMiyuki/KanonApp/USAGE.md

 ZUNJAE – [/u/zunjae](https://www.reddit.com/user/zunjae/) – zunjaeprivate@gmail.com

 Distributed under the GNU license.
 See ``LICENSE`` for more information.

-## Contributing

-I don't accept pull requests considering Git(Hub) is unnecessary complex to understand.
-Instead, explain your changes line by line through Discord.
-Can be in public (for example, in the #tech channel) or by sending me a private message.
-Join [here](http://anymeapp.com/serverinvite)

 ## Motivation for making KanonApp open source